rackerlabs/design-system/_component_design/actions-menu.md

 An actions menu is comprised of the following elements:

 - **Trigger button (required)**: When the user clicks the trigger button, the actions menu opens and displays the menu items.
+See [drop-down buttons]({{site.baseurl}}/components/drop-down buttons.html) for more information on constructing buttons.
 - **Section header (optional)**: Use a section header to group related menu items.
 - **Menu item (required)**: A menu item is an action the user can take on an object.
 - **Menu container (required)**: The menu container holds the menu items and if used, the section header.